dialchain/dial/README.md

 - the reduction of the PoW required for a given operation.

 As the reputation is a sort of valuable capital, verifiable misbehaviour of a participant leads to the loss of that participant's reputation.

+## Expiration
+Because of the built in expiration date for each token, the dial is designed to not keep bothersome histories.
+A Dial token is forgotten after the expiration of the token, if the token is not extended by the current controller.
+As stated above, each Dial token is covered with enough reserves to finance the security of the token till expiration.

+The Dial also does not have a treasury.
+Each token caries it's maintenance budget in the form of attached coins (or PoW).
+This maintenance budget is consumed as the token is passed from one time window to another till the token is removed from the log at expiration.

 ## Participant Opportunistic Behavior
 A participant controlling a token is assumed the have sole control on corresponding key credentials.
 Submitting conflicting declarations to the network can occur by the mean of the participant sending different versions of that declaration to publishers.
 Even though this attempt will never succeed due to majority rules implemented by neighborhoods, the submitting participant will lose the PoW associated with the declaration.
 If this PoW is sponsored with by a reputation, the submitting participant will also loose that reputation.